Add value to your house: The Ultimate Guide

 Insurance companies are interested in this too, and will use the lack of off-street parking in calculating the premiums you'll pay.

 To create off-street parking you don't have to apply for planning permission.
 You'll have to liaise with the your local council though, primarily because they'll have to be involved with the drop kerb (the pavement ‘ramp’ to make it possible for a car to enter).
-Apply for a dropped kerb here.
+You can actually apply to the Government for a dropped kerb here.

 Most buyers will be pleased to see a driveway, especially in cities, where it's often the case that on-street parking is the norm.